 The way I look at it, her problem is twofold – one part is cage setup and the other is behavioral.
 There are things that she can do to make more use of the space in his cage.
 There’s also some training that I think her galah would benefit from.

-In terms of training in this situation, I’d recommend the Total Transformation course.
-I know her bird has already done basic trick training.
-I’m thinking some indoor recall flight training would really help her galah burn off some of that excess energy.
+In terms of training in this situation, I’d recommend the Beginner Course.
+I’m also thinking some indoor recall flight training would really help her galah burn off some of that excess energy.
 It’s made a world of difference to my guys, particularly with my male galah Merlin.
 I used to have similar issues with him.
-Whenever he got out of his cage, his favourite game was: “Let’s grab and throw every household item on the ground and see if it smashes?”
+Whenever he got out of his cage, his favorite game was: “Let’s grab and throw every household item on the ground and see if it smashes?”
 Unfortunately, most things do smash when thrown by a galah.
 It was more than a relief when flight training helped calm him down.

 In terms of cage setup my overall first impression is that everything is very horizontal.
 These cages traditionally come with two dowel perches and I was relieved to see that they have been replaced with two natural perches.
 That’s great but the natural perches are in almost the same position that dowel perches are usually placed.
 I’ve done a previous post on perch angle, which can be found if you click here.
 I tend to prefer to give my birds a variety of angles to climb on.
 If I can turn my cage into a tree – I will.
 If you can, give your bird multiple ways to get somewhere because you will find.
 Make it so that they don’t always follow the same path across their cage.